Published By Janet Gershen-Siegel at June 8th, 2018

 In this way, Experian and Equifax will have activity to report on.

 First you need to establish trade lines that report.
-This is also referred to as the vendor credit tier.
+This is also referred to as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 And with an established business credit profile and score you can begin getting retail store and cash credit.